OregSamSas/DontStarve-ScratchEdition/README.md

 # DontStarve-ScratchEdition
-A Scratch project which is made up of a replica of the original game named Don't Starve.
+A Scratch project which is made up of a replica of the original game called Don't Starve.